The Wiseguys

-The Wiseguys were a British electronic duo active in the mid to late 1990s.
-They only released two proper album together, their sophomore album, The Antidote, was produced by both and includes the hits "Start the Commotion" and "Ooh La La", the former was prominently featured in a Mitsubishi TV advertisement and the latter was used in Budweiser commercials.
+The Wiseguys were a British electronic duo active in the mid- to late 1990s.
+Although they released two albums as a duo, Touché was the only member involved in creating the sophomore album, The Antidote, which includes the hits "Start the Commotion" and "Ooh La La", the former was prominently featured in a Mitsubishi TV advertisement and the latter was used in Budweiser commercials.

 Career

 The band was formed in 1994 with two members, Touché (Theo Keating) and Regal (Paul Eve).
 They were music production partners from 1990 and released an EP called Ladies Say Ow! in 1994 on the Blackmarket International record label.
 The record label Wall of Sound signed the duo and released the double A-side "Nil by Mouth" / "Too Easy" in 1995.
 Their first album, Executive Suite was released in 1996 to critical acclaim, feature downtempo jazz beats and happy optimistic hip-hop numbers, and is now considered a cult classic.

 Regal left the band in 1997 to pursue his career as co-founder of the UK's Bronx Dogs, and Touché worked on the second Wiseguys album, The Antidote.
 This was released in 1998, and contained their two most well-known songs, "Ooh La La" and "Start the Commotion".
 "Ooh La La" was a minor UK hit in April 1998, but in March 1999 it was re-released as a single and went to No. 2 on the UK Singles Chart following its use in a popular TV commercial for Budweiser.
 In 2001, "Start the Commotion" was shown on a Mitsubishi Motors television commercial in the United States, and the song reached the top 40 of the Billboard Hot 100.